 “Breathable” can mean different things to different people.
 I personally like to wear flowy tops that keep me feeling cool and fresh.

 Whether it’s presenting at a conference or walking around a bustling city, you’ll want a shirt that offers a bit of cooling.
 Choose to bring along tops that are made of a light or breathable material.
 You can always add a layer if needed, but you can only take so many layers off!
 Learn more in my guide.

 Don’t forget to wear the right undergarments underneath your work clothes.
 Find out more!

 Business trips usually include long days, and if you add in some sightseeing, that can mean a lot of time in the same outfit.

 If you’re planning on exploring your destination in your business clothes, pack a few pairs of pants that have a bit of stretch.
 They will be more comfortable while sitting and walking around town.

 Find out why these are the best women’s travel pants (and perfect as business attire, too)!

 A Stylish Backpack

 While many may choose to bring their work bag on a business trip (especially if you’re toting along your laptop), throw in a stylish backpack as well.
 A backpack allows you to balance weight on both shoulders instead of one while sightseeing.
+Add a packing cube to your backpack to keep your belongings organized till you need them.
 You’ll be able to visit more locations and move more quickly!

 Check out these cute backpack purses!